 \section{Prompts}

-Listing~\ref{tab:app_meme_expl_prompt} provides the system prompt used to elicit \emph{gold-standard} explanations for memes under an already-assigned label.
+Listing~\ref{tab:app_meme_expl_prompt} presents the system prompt used to elicit \emph{gold-standard} explanations for memes given an assigned label.
 The prompt explicitly frames the task as \emph{justification} rather than prediction.
-It further constrains explanation quality by requiring 4-6 sentences with explicit grounding in at least two concrete visual cues and one textual cue, a clear causal link to the provided label (and rubric when available), and faithful, non-speculative language.
-Finally, it includes safety and consistency checks, such as neutral handling of sensitive content and meaning-preserving bilingual explanations when a native language is requested.
+It enforces explanation quality by requiring 4--6 sentences with grounding in at least two visual cues and one textual cue, a causal link to the label (and rubric, when available), and faithful, non-speculative language.
+Finally, it incorporates safety and consistency constraints, including neutral handling of sensitive content and meaning-preserving bilingual explanations when a native language is requested.